python/cpython/Doc/library/winreg.rst

    A call to LoadKey() fails if the calling process does not have the :const:`SE_RESTORE_PRIVILEGE` privilege.
-Note that privileges are different than permissions - see the Win32 documentation for more details.
+Note that privileges are different than permissions -- see the Win32 documentation for more details.

    If *key* is a handle returned by :func:`ConnectRegistry`, then the path specified in *fileName* is relative to the remote computer.

    The Win32 documentation implies *key* must be in the :const:`HKEY_USER` or :const:`HKEY_LOCAL_MACHINE` tree.
 This may or may not be true.

 .. function:: OpenKey(key, sub_key[, res[, sam]])

-   Opens the specified key, returning a :dfn:`handle object`
+   Opens the specified key, returning a :ref:`handle object <handle-object>`.

    *key* is an already open key, or any one of the predefined :const:`HKEY_\*` constants.